Detroit Red Wings: "Dead Wings" era (1967–1982)

-Only a year after making the Finals, the Red Wings finished a distant fifth, 24 points out of the playoffs.
+Only a year after making the 1966 Stanley Cup Final, the Red Wings finished a distant fifth, 24 points out of the playoffs.
 It was the beginning of a slump that they would not emerge from in almost 20 years.
 This period is derisively known as the "Dead Wings" era.

 One factor in the Red Wings' decline was the end of the old development system.
 Another factor was Ned Harkness, who was hired as coach in 1970 and was promoted to general manager midway through the season.
 A successful college hockey coach, Harkness tried to force his two-way style of play on a veteran Red Wings team resistant to change.
 They chafed under his rule in which he demanded short hair and no smoking, and put other rules in place regarding drinking and phone calls.
 Harkness was forced to resign in 1974, ending the period colloquially referred to as "Darkness with Harkness".

 During the expansion season of 1967–68, the Red Wings acquired longtime star left-winger Frank Mahovlich from the defending Cup champions in Toronto.
 Mahovlich would go on a line with Howe and Delvecchio, and in 1968–69, he scored a career-high 49 goals and had two All-Star seasons in Detroit.
 However, Mahovlich was traded to Montreal in 1971, while Howe announced his retirement the same year.
 Throughout the decade, the Red Wings were hampered due to a number of factors.

 On December 27, 1979, during the 1979–80 season, the Red Wings officially began playing at the Joe Louis Arena after leaving the Olympia, where they had played since 1927.
 In 1982, after 50 years of family ownership, Bruce Norris sold the Red Wings to Mike Ilitch, founder of the pizza chain Little Caesars.